carykh/evolutionSteer/README.md

 * Press **"y"** to reduce the gift (in seconds of supplemental simulation) given to the creature each time it encounters a food blob.
 Press **"h"** to increase this gift.
 * Press **left** and **right** arrow to select previous/next generation.
 Alternatively, you can use the slider in the interface.
 * Press **"k"** to instantly kill half your population.
 It is fun.
+* Press **"b"** to activate **BRAINIAC** mode.
+This will instantly add a neutron layer to each of your creatures.
+Be cautious as it is computationally intensive, irreversible and can lead to numerous deaths in your population.

 At last you can save you creatures :